Atypical-Programmer/Coral-3D-Analysis-Toolbox/Segmentation/README.md

 ## Description
 To generate the dataset for training, the orthophoto is clipped into a set of patches, each of which is extracted from a sliding window swiped over the whole tile at a stride of 224 pixels.
 This approach guarantees that all pixels at the edge of a patch become central pixels in subsequent patches，as Diakogiannis did Remote Sensing Image Segmentation  in 2020[1].

+[metrics.py](./utils/metrics.py) is for evaluation.
+In the validation procedure, a five-fold cross-validation is performed.
+The data used to train the model are split into five equal parts (folds).
+Each fold was used once as a validation while the remaining folds were used to train and run the model.
+The model was run five times and each time the accuracy and loss were calculated.
+As for the evaluation metrics, the results are reported using Mean Pixel Accuracy (mPA) and Mean Region Intersection over Union (mIoU).

 ## Result
 ![avatar](./img/img1.png)
 * Model A - DeepLabv3+